Space Heater Safety Tips

 Place Space Heaters on a Level Surface

 Space heaters should be placed on flat, level floor surfaces to avoid dangerous tip-overs.
+Be sure to learn these 10 hazards you haven’t thought of in your home.

 Don’t Hide Space Heater Cords